tomcooks247/Ajairadot/README.md

 # Overview
 ---

-This is the codebase for the legendary game Ajairadot inspired by many games such as GTA, RDR2, etc.
+This is the codebase for the legendary game ajairadot inspired by many games such as GTA, RDR2, etc.
 The codebase is currently being re-written in GDScript entirely from the groundup using OpenGL ES 3.0 for maximum compatibility across systems.